 The job broke down into two major parts – first would be flying out to Cape Town, South Africa and picking up the support vehicle which would be shipped from the UK, then driving it all the way up to Nairobi, Kenya whilst checking out the route and various hotels etc on the way up.
 The second part would be supporting the group – 18 customers on 17 bikes, plus Kevin and Julia on their bikes – as they followed the route from Nairobi back down to Cape Town.
-I would then fly home whilst Kevin would take on the role of Support Driver for the 2-week Garden Route trip which followed on from the main trip – I couldn’t do this as I needed to get home to fly to Africa with Tracy!
+I would then fly home whilst Kevin would take on the role of Support Driver for the 2-week Garden Route trip which followed on from the main trip – I couldn’t do this as I needed to get home to fly to Australia with Tracy!

 This blog covers the first part of the trip, as I am on my own attending to the simple job of driving a Ford Transit over 4,000 miles through South Africa, Namibia, Zambia, Tanzania and into Kenya.
 What could possibly go wrong?!